NVIDIA/DIGITS/docs/GettingStartedTorch.md

 ## Selecting Torch7 when creating a model in DIGITS

-Select one of the "torch" tabs on the model creation page:
+Click on the "Torch" tab on the model creation page:

 ![Home page](images/torch-selection.png)